(Updated January 15, 2025)

 5. Collaboration across functions

 To respond effectively to these and future trends, retailers need to eliminate silos and adopt multifunctional collaboration to move projects rapidly from the planning stages through design, construction, and completion.
-At City, for example, Lawrence said these teams all work hand in hand to maximize efficiency for their clients’ projects:
+At City, for example, Lawrence said these teams all work hand-in-hand to maximize efficiency for their clients’ projects:

 Better technology platforms are also playing an important role in supporting collaboration by enabling specialists to easily share information across teams, said Lawrence.